bjyic/MapReduce-project/README.md

 ## top100_words_simple_plain
 Return a list of the top 100 words in article text (in no particular order).
-You will need to write this as two map reduces:
+I accomplished this with two map reduces:

 1. The first job is similar to standard wordcount but with a few tweaks.
    The data provided for wikipedia is in in \*.xml.bz2 format.
 Mrjob will